 If a molten metal directly hits its suit, then it can burn through it.
 Coverall prevents it from occurring.

-To protection of hands, welder-divers wear thick, rubber linemen’s gloves over several pairs of latex.
+To protect of hands, welder divers wear thick, rubber linemen’s gloves over several pairs of latex.
 To prevent the water from being in gloves, they can snap a rubber band around the wrist section.

 Water-resistant coating: The longer it can hold up in a hostile marine environment, the better.

-High yield strength: Better quality material in the electrode provides a high-density weld which will last for a long time.
+High yield strength: Better quality material in the electrode provides a high-density weld that will last for a long time.

 Stingers hold the electrodes, and they are made of lightweight plastic materials to reduce the possibility of twinge and fatigue.
 The stinger has the following characteristics: